diamondburned/docs/src/sections/Caring.md

 discouraged.
 You may provide physical affection to Diamond by:

 - **Snuggling**: Diamond enjoys snuggling up a person's arms.
-Doing so helps [it] feel cozy and comfortable.
+Doing so helps [it2] feel cozy and comfortable.
 [It] also enjoys snuggling with a stuffed animal or a pillow when [it] is alone.
 - **Petting**: Diamond enjoys being petted on the head, around [its] face, neck, and loves getting [its] chin scratched or rubbed.
-When appropriate, you may feel free to pet Diamond lightly by giving [it] head scritches.
+When appropriate, you may feel free to pet Diamond lightly by giving [it2] head scritches.

 **Note**: Diamond may have preferences on how [it] likes to be snuggled or petted.
 Please ask Diamond for [its] preferences before providing physical